jtpolizzi/mini-apps/language-vocab/ARCHITECTURE_PLAN.md

 - **Phase 2 (v2.12.3)** – Added canonical `termKey`s (word + POS) so overlapping data files share stars/weights; components now use `termKey` for persistence.
 - **Phase 3 (in progress)** – Architectural/code review to capture recommendations before deeper refactors.

+### Phase 3 Review Notes (working doc)
+**State & persistence**
+- Split `assets/state.js` into `state/persistence.js` (LS helpers + migrations), `state/store.js` (mutable store + `subscribe`), and `state/selectors.js` (`applyFilters`, `sortWords`, `shuffledIds`).
+This keeps the observable store tiny and lets future TS types describe each surface.
+- Treat `State.words` as derived, not persisted. `loadData()` should dispatch a `hydrateWords(raw)` action that strips DOM concerns, runs `mapRaw`, and records metadata (source file, loadedAt) for debugging.
+- Document every state transition, especially the implicit coupling between `State.set('filters')` and `setCurrentWordId('')`.
+Move those cascades into dedicated actions so components no longer have to remember side-effects.
+- Create a small event map (`State.on('filtersChanged', handler)`) instead of calling every subscriber on any change.
+The Word List rerender should only fire when data affecting it actually changes.

+**Component boundaries**
+- Standardize every view mount to return `{ destroy, render }`. `assets/app.js` currently relies on a mutable `cleanupView`; replace that with a typed contract plus a `mountView(route, container)` registry.
+This removes repeated `(() => {})` fallbacks and makes SSR/testing easier.
+- Extract reusable DOM helpers from `assets/components/TopBar.js` (chip factory, filter grid, popover) into `components/ui/` so Match/Choice screens can share consistent chips and focus management.
+The same helpers can host keyboard/a11y attributes instead of duplicating `aria-pressed` toggles.
+- Introduce a thin presenter for Word List rows that only accepts data + callbacks; the current module mixes pointer gesture logic, selection state, and DOM building in one file.
+Breaking it apart will let us unit-test long-press behavior separately from table rendering.

+**Effects & async work**
+- Wrap data loading in an `assets/data/loader.js` module that exposes `loadWords({ preferTSV: true })` and events for “started/failed/complete.” `app.js` should listen for those events and show a loading skeleton in `#view` until the initial render can run.
+- Normalize interval/timer cleanup.
+Components such as flashcards and Word Match set timers but rely on GC; track timers in each mount and clear them in `destroy()` so switching routes cannot leak handlers.
+- Consolidate Drive/PWA side-effects behind `tools/integrations/*.js` stubs now, so the later Step A TypeScript build just swaps the implementations instead of rewriting each component.

+**Testing & instrumentation**
+- Add a “debug” build flag (can just be an env var consumed by a lightweight build script) that exposes the store on `window.__LV_STATE__` plus helper logging for subscription frequency.
+This lets us validate the event storm fixes before bringing in a real framework.
+- Once the TS build lands (Step A), add Vitest suites for `state/*.ts` plus DOM tests for the extracted UI helpers via happy-dom.
+Cover `filtersEqual`, `termKey`, and the shuffle order logic because they are the easiest places to regress silently.

 ## 2. Near-Term Modernization

 ### Step A – TypeScript + ES Modules (target v2.13.x)